redien/blog/posts/decoupled-units.md

 ```
 These implementations makes it impossible to test the evaluator in isolation since it directly references the parser.

-What we can do to reduce coupling, is to [change our evaluator to take the parser as a dependency](https://en.wikipedia.org/wiki/Dependency_injection).
+What we can do to reduce coupling is to change our evaluator to take the parser as a dependency, which is known as [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).
+(This can also be seen as implementing the [strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern).)

 ##### Loose coupling
 Looking back at our first example we can pass the `evaluate` function a `parser` that parses the expression: